 Emergency Fund and Previous Years’ Unpaid Balance Payment

-In August 2022, OSSE executed memoranda of understanding (MOUs) with the three university partners, wherein the universities agreed to support their enrolled DC Futures students requests for emergency funds to cover up to $2,000 in unexpected emergency expenses (each year of participation) in addition to a one-time request to pay a previously unpaid balance at another college or university.
+In August 2022, OSSE executed memoranda of understanding (MOUs) with the three university partners, wherein the universities agreed to support their enrolled DC Futures students requests for emergency funds to cover up to $2,000 in emergency expenses (each year of participation) in addition to a one-time request to pay a previously unpaid balance at another college or university (up to $1,500).

 University partners are responsible for: